TheOdinProject/curriculum/foundations/git_basics/git_basics_new.md

 For now, concentrate on using the basics of Git that you've learned here with all of your projects from now on.
 You will soon know each of the basic Git commands from memory!

-### Additional Resources
-This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something.

-* [Learn Enough Git to Be Dangerous](https://www.learnenough.com/git-tutorial) is an introductory guide on Git by [Michael Hartl](http://www.michaelhartl.com/).
-* An easy-to-read, pragmatic guide to using Git is available for free on [Kindle](https://www.amazon.com/Rys-Git-Tutorial-Ryan-Hodson-ebook/dp/B00QFIA5OC).
-* The [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf) from GitHub provides quick instructions for using common commands (you can find a webpage version [here](https://github.github.com/training-kit/downloads/github-git-cheat-sheet/)).
-* [Atlassian](https://www.atlassian.com/git/tutorials/what-is-version-control) has a very thorough and well laid out Git tutorial.
-* [This video](https://youtu.be/HkdAHXoRtos) by Jeff Delaney has a fast-paced overview of Git.
-* For a more in-depth understanding of Git, read the free [ProGit eBook](https://git-scm.com/book/en/v2).
-* [Learn Git Branching](https://learngitbranching.js.org/) is an interactive website to learn the basics of git branching by [Thomas Rokicki](https://github.com/CraftingGamerTom)
-* [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) by [Chris Beams](https://github.com/cbeams) provides guidelines for writing neat and concise commit messages.

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.